-An individual who starts working independently is termed as a sole trader.
+An individual who starts working independently is termed as a Self Employed or sole trader.
 The definition doesn’t change even if the individual has not informed the HM Revenue and Customs (HMRC) about the same.
-A sole trader must register with HMRC and abide by the rules for self-employment tax and National Insurance.
-Apart from operating as a sole trader, an individual can either turn into a partner in a business partnership or form a limited company.
-Once operating through a limited company, an individual is both an owner and an employee of the company and hence, there are different taxation rules and National Insurance contributions.
+A Self Employed must register with HMRC and abide by the rules for HMRC self-employment business tax and National Insurance.
+Apart from operating as a Self Employed, an individual can either turn into a partner in a business partnership or form a limited company.
+Once operating through a limited company, an individual is both an owner and an employee of the company and hence, there are different HMRC Business taxation rules and National Insurance contributions.

 The major advantage of working as a sole trader or a self employed individual is the ease of operating and managing the business.
-Once an individual starts operating as a sole trader or through a business partnership, he/she becomes accountable for paying the income tax and National Insurance (NI) on their own or through a small business accounting and taxation consultant like DNS Accountants.
-The business can register with HMRC anytime upto 5 October, from the second tax year of the business.
+Once an individual starts operating as a sole trader or through a business partnership, he/she becomes accountable for paying the HMRC Self Employed income tax and National Insurance (NI) on their own or through a small business accounting and taxation consultant like DNS Accountants.
+The business can register with HMRC anytime up to 5 October, from the second tax year of the business.
 A tax year is from 6 April to 5 April.
-For example, if an individual starts a new business as a self employed or a sole trader in March 2016, the individual must register until 5 October.
-However, if the first self employment work is undertaken in May 2016, an individual need to register as a sole trader with HMRC until 5 October 2017.
+For example, if an individual starts a new business as a self employed or a sole trader in March 2019, the individual must register with HMRC as a self employed until 5 October.
+However, if the first self employment work is undertaken in May 2019, an individual need to register as a sole trader with HMRC until 5 October 2020.

 Also, once an individual starts operating as a sole trader or self employed, it becomes imperative to complete a self assessment tax return each year and pay the National insurance (NI) contribution.
 Registering with the HMRC is a fairly simple process and there is very little paperwork involved and a sole trader does not have to pay any company formation cost.
 However, a sole trader needs to formally register with HMRC, and assume responsibility to pay his/her income tax and National Insurance liabilities.